peardeck/policies/privacy-policy.md

 * Salesforce CRM’s customer relationship software to manage contact information, history, and usage data shared securely from Intercom.io

-* Google Analytics and Intercom.io to collect and report usage data
+* Google Analytics, Intercom.io and Zoho Reports to collect, analyze and report usage data

 * Stripe and ChartMogul to collect and report subscription data for premium users